Posts

 Jamie

 “The great question is: How can we win America's peace?”—Richard Nixon, Address to the Nation on the War (November 3, 1969) J. R. and I hopped on the world stage when we walked down the steps of a Flying Tiger 707 at Cam Ranh Bay, a humongous seaside base, 180 miles NE of Saigon.
 No flowers or open arms, just “You are now in the Republic of Viet Nam.”
 Commies weren't coming for us, we were coming for them.
 Neither poets nor conquerors, we were gonna make a statement, even a bad one.
-Funny people, strange smells, nothing I could have invented.
+Funny people, strange smells in a strange land, nothing I could have invented.
 The weather was nice.
-A jeep drove us to a two-story barracks.
-We shared a blank room on a floor with fifty other guys, picked out beds from scattered empties, and lived out of duffel bags.
+A jeep drove us to a two-story barracks with a distinct lack of hominess.
+We shared a room with fifty other guys, picked out beds from scattered empties, and lived out of duffel bags.
 Each morning after chow, the guys in the barracks lined up outside in roll call formation.
 A bitch box (bullhorn) called out names.
 Done for the day, if yours didn't come up.
-Night-time, we climbed a fifty-foot tower to pull guard with no ammo!
-They
+Night-time, we climbed a fifty-foot towe...

 Winston

 My life as a company clerk may not have been sexy, but it was the most sought after job in Vietnam.
 (Killer wanted it bad, but never got his chance.)
 Besides the full-time job of taking care of company business, I was mother confessor and personal vending machine.
 “Can you get me a Swiss knife?”
 “How about a Rolex?”
 “Any rings?”
 “Camera?”
 “A pipe?”
 If it wasn’t one thing, it was another.
 “I’ll give you a gook ear for an SKS.”
 “A TV?”
 “Chocolate covered cherries?”
 I’d been running in a thousand different directions when I put away the typewriter and hit the sheets.
-I was asleep in seconds.
-Sometime later, I began to dream: It was raining.
+Sometime later, I had that dream again: It was morning.
 My wife offered a ride in our Impala.
 I said, “I’ve been expecting you,” and got in.
-Her hair was mussed and she was wearing clothes she wore the day I left for Vietnam.
+Her hair was mussed.
+She was wearing clothes she wore the day I left for Vietnam.
 We drove on and smoked cigarettes.
 Someone was in the back sleeping.
 My wife stopped outside our apartment and grabbed my wrist.
 I tried to pull away.
-She tightened her ice-cold grip
+She tightened her ice-cold grip and sobbed, “Borgo!” ...

 Tanks